Methylfire96/CS50-EDUCATION/final_project/README.md

 The code handles collision detection between the player's ship and UFOs.
 Upon collision, the player's hull power (COUNTER) is decremented, providing a feedback mechanism for damage sustained.

 Bullet Handling: The player can fire bullets by pressing the spacebar.
 Bullets are depicted as small, elongated images, and their position is tracked to facilitate collision detection.
 Bullet firing is subject to a cooldown period to prevent rapid consecutive shots.

 Score Tracking: Points are awarded to the player for successfully hitting UFOs.
 A scoring system is implemented to keep track of the player's progress, providing a tangible measure of success.
+The maximum highscore is 2001 (Nostalgic thoughts).

 Game Over and Victory: The game incorporates distinct visual cues for game over and victory scenarios.
 When the player's hull power reaches zero, signifying defeat, a game over screen is displayed along with an accompanying sound effect.
 Conversely, upon accumulating a substantial score, a victory screen is presented to celebrate the player's achievement.

 Main Game Loop: The core of the game resides in the main game loop.
 This loop regulates the game's flow, managing events, updating entity positions, handling user input, and refreshing the display at a consistent frame rate.